leios/space-junk/src/content/joanne_1_2.md

 In these moments, time seems to change.
 If you look at the clock and blink, hours could pass.
-Or the opposite might be true: it could feel like hours betweeen each tick of the clock.
+Or the opposite might be true: it could feel like hours between each tick of the clock.

 That night, while sitting at the dock and splashing with my feet, I feel like I found another one of those time warping experiences.
 I could not tell you what happened next.